 - Talking quietly with the student (staff request for good behaviour)

-- Warning then application of Climate for Learning strategy (See Appendix)
+- Warning then application of Climate for Learning strategy

 - Moving the student within the lesson

 - Confiscation of property

 - Reflection time

-- Recording behaviour on school management information system
+- Recording behaviour on school management information system (Bromcom)

 - Verbal reprimand

 - Internal Faculty/Subject removal from lessons for a set period of time

 - Senior staff/Pastoral staff removal from lessons

 - Setting of written tasks

 - Break time detention

-- Department detention 25 minutes

 - Lunchtime detention 25 minutes

-- Removal from the lesson to a withdrawal room
+- Removal from the lesson

-- Level 1 (Outside Headteacher's Office) and Level 2 (Bungalow) internal isolation
+- Internal Isolation (length of time at discretion of Pastoral Manager/Senior leadership team)

-- Placed on report (Form tutor or Pastoral Team)
+- Placed on behaviour report (Form tutor or Pastoral Team)

+- Placed on Subject report

+- Behaviour contract

 - Lunchtime Isolation 50 minutes

 - Phone call to parents

 - After school detention up to one hour

 - Referring matters to Tutor, Pastoral Manager, Associate Assistant Headteacher, Deputy Headteacher and the Headteacher (as appropriate)

 - School based community service e.g. litter picking, tidying, graffiti removal, clearing in dining hall

-- Isolation (length of time at discretion of Pastoral Manager/ Learning Manager)

 - Letters to parents/carers

 - Meetings with parents/carers

 - Referral to external agencies

-- Fixed term or permanent exclusion (ref. to DfE 'Exclusions from maintained schools')
+- Fixed term suspension or permanent exclusion (ref. to DfE 'Exclusions from maintained schools')

 - Referral to the Local Authority's collaborative panel for managed move proposal